 The park is open every day of the year, sunrise to sunset.
 Day use areas close at dusk.

-Contact the Lyman Run State Park office for facility seasons and hours.
+Lyman Run State Park office for facility seasons and hours.

 Denton Hill State Park is along US 6 in Potter County, Pennsylvania.